 Sew all the way around the dinosaur.
 Be sure to leave an opening at the bottom so that the tag blanket can be flipped the right way.

-Flip the right side out so that the good side of the minky is facing out, the tags flare out away from the blanket, and the stitches are hidden.
+Flip the right side out so that the good side of the minky faces out, the tags flare away from the blanket, and the stitches are hidden as shown in the image below.

 Finally, sew all the way around the piece with coordinating thread.

-By sewing over the ribbon pieces three times you are really securing them into place very well and ensuring they are safe for a baby.
+By sewing the ribbon pieces three times, you are really securing them in place and ensuring they are safe for a baby.

-Be sure to check each ribbon and make sure it is tightly secure before gifting!
+Be sure to check each ribbon and make sure it is tightly secured before gifting!

 When you sew this final time, turn the opening in and close it up as well.